lkesteloot/unsong/unsong.md

 This went on for hours before the police noticed anything amiss, by which time about fifteen percent of the population of Mexico was high.
 The news started to spread.
 Something is wrong.
 Don’t take peyote.
 Stay in your houses.
 Lock the doors.

 Imagine.
 You’re a young Mexican guy, been clean your whole life.
 You hear something’s up, you get inside, lock the doors, barricade yourself in your bedroom.
 A phone call.
 It’s your mother.
 She was coming to visit you.
 Now she’s at the door, a bunch of addicts right behind her.
 Let her in right now.
 So you peep out the door.
 There’s your mother.
 You let her in as quick as you can, lock the door behind you.
 Oh thank God, she tells you.
 You have no idea what’s going on out there.
 I’m starving.
 Do you have any food?
 Of course you have food.
 So she makes herself something, then she offers some to you.
 All this barricading has made you hungry.
 You take a big bite.
 You start to feel a little weird.
-“What was in the…” you ask.
+“What was in the...” you ask.
 “Only what is in me, and what will be in all of us,” she tells you.
 A few minutes later, you’re driving her to your brother’s house so she can try the same trick.

 Within twenty-four hours, two-thirds of the population of Mexico was high on peyote.
 And there was enough stockpiled in most areas to keep them all dosed twice a day for the next three months.